American football: Leagues and tournaments

 The National Football League (NFL) and the National Collegiate Athletic Association (NCAA) are the most popular football leagues in the United States.
 The National Football League was founded in 1920 and has since become the largest and most popular sport in the United States.
 The NFL has the highest average attendance of any sporting league in the world, with an average attendance of 66,960 during the 2011 NFL season.
 The NFL championship game is called the Super Bowl, and is among the biggest events in club sports worldwide.
 It is played between the champions of the National Football Conference (NFC) and the American Football Conference (AFC), and its winner is awarded the Vince Lombardi Trophy.

-College football is the third-most popular sport in the United States, behind professional baseball and professional football.
+College football is the third-most popular sport in the United States, behind professional football and professional baseball, respectively.
 The NCAA, the largest collegiate organization, is divided into three Divisions: Division I, Division II and Division III.
+Division I is the highest level of play, while Division III is the lowest; Division I and II programs can offer athletic scholarships to student-athletes, while Division III programs cannot.
 Division I football is further divided into two subdivisions: the Football Bowl Subdivision (FBS) and the Football Championship Subdivision (FCS).
-The champions of each level of play are determined through NCAA-sanctioned playoff systems; while the champion of Division I-FBS was historically determined by various polls and ranking systems, the subdivision adopted a four-team playoff system in 2014.
+The champions of each level of play are determined through playoff systems.
+Other national college football organizations include the National Association of Intercollegiate Athletics (NAIA), which comprises around 90 smaller colleges, and the National Junior College Athletic Association (NJCAA), whose membership consists of two-year colleges.

-High school football is the most popular sport in the United States played by boys; over 1.1 million boys participated in the sport from 2007 to 2008 according to a survey by the National Federation of State High School Associations (NFHS).
-There is a stark contrast in youth football participation between boys and girls.
-Only one youth football league exists in the United States for girls, the GFL.
+High school football is the most popular sport in the United States played by boys.
 The NFHS is the largest organization for high school football, with member associations in all 50 states as well as the District of Columbia.
 USA Football is the governing body for youth and amateur football, and Pop Warner Little Scholars is the largest organization for youth football.

 Other professional leagues

-Several professional football leagues have been formed outside the auspices of the NFL.